wizardy0ga/Hashycalls/docs/en/tutorials/writing-a-basic-injector.md

 | Macro | EXEC( Kernel32, OpenProcess ) ( PROCESS_ALL_ACCESS, FALSE, Process.th32ProcessID );
 | Direct Invocation | hWin32->Kernel32.OpenProcess( PROCESS_ALL_ACCESS, FALSE, Process.th32ProcessID );

-At this time, developers will need to manually adjust there current source code to include this syntax.
-In the future, hashycalls may have a feature to over write targted functions with the correct syntax for execution.
+At this time, developers will need to manually adjust their current source code to include this syntax.
+In the future, hashycalls may have a feature to overwrite targeted functions with the correct syntax for execution.

 ###### injector-hashed.c
 ```c